GAN-based Tabular Data Generator for Constructing Synopsis in Approximate Query Processing: Challenges and Solutions: Conclusion

-As indicated, discrete values will be embedded using the embedding matrix, followed by the concatenation of them with continuous columns of input data.\\ Table-GAN is a method proposed by \cite{park2018data} that uses GANs to create fake tables that are statistically similar to the original tables but are resistant to re-identification attacks and can be shared without exposing private information.
-Table-GAN supports both discrete and continuous columns and is based on Deep Convolutional GANs (DCGANs) \citep{radford2015unsupervised}.
+As indicated, discrete values will be embedded using the embedding matrix, followed by the concatenation of them with continuous columns of input data.\\ Table-GAN \cite{park2018data} uses GANs to create fake tables that are statistically similar to the original tables but are resistant to re-identification attacks and can be shared without exposing private information.
+Table-GAN supports both discrete and continuous columns and is based on Deep Convolutional GANs (DCGANs) \cite{radford2015unsupervised}.
 Besides the generator and discriminator with multilayer convolutional and deconvolutional layers, the table-GAN architecture also includes a classifier neural network with the same architecture as the discriminator.
 However, it is trained using ground-truth labels from the original table to increase the semantic integrity of the generated records.
 Information loss and classification loss are two additional types of loss that are introduced during the backpropagation process.
 The purpose of these functions is to maintain a balance between privacy and usability while ensuring the semantic integrity of the real and generated data.
 The information loss compares the mean and standard deviation of real and generated data to measure the discrepancy between them and determine whether they have statistically the same features from the perspective of the discriminator or not, and the classification loss measures the difference between how a record is labeled and how the classifier predicts it should be labeled.
+Figure \ref{fig:tableGAN} is a representation of the loss functions in the table-GAN architecture. \\ Xu et al. developed TGAN \cite{xu2018synthesizing}, which is a synthetic tabular data generator for data augmentation that can take into account mixed data types (continuous and categorical).
+TGAN generates tabular data, column by column, using a Long-Short Term Memory (LSTM) network with attention.
+The LSTM will generate each continuous column from the input noise in two steps.
+First, it generates a probability that the column comes from mode $m$, and then normalizes the column value based on this probability.
+TGAN penalizes GAN's original loss function by adding two KL-divergence terms between generated and real data for continuous and categorical columns separately.
+Therefore, generator will be optimized as follow: